-Uses that are permitted "By Right" are allowed on all lots in a certain zoning district if a property owner follows the adopted Subdivision and Zoning ordinances and land use process.
+Land uses that are Principally Permitted are allowed on all lots in a certain zoning district if a property owner follows the adopted subdivision and zoning ordinances and land use process.
 This may include filing a permit, site plan, or plat; meeting setbacks, or including landscaping.
-A use is not permitted by right if it requires a special exemption or approval from Planning Commission or Board of Zoning Appeals.
-4. Complete and enact an update to the Subdivison & Land Development Regulations and the Zoning & Land Development Ordinance to include the recommendations in the 2045 Comprehensive Plan.
+A Conditional Use is a land use that requires approval from the Board of Zoning Appeals and follows the adopted subdivision and zoning ordinances and land use process.